Exploring Three Gold Projects in Nevada

 Peloton Minerals wholly-owned 880-acre Golden Trail property is located on the northeastern margin of the Long Canyon gold trend in Elko County, Nevada.
 The property is located approximately 50 kilometers north of Newmont’s Long Canyon project and is accessible by road off Highway 93.

 Gold mineralization on the Golden Trail property is generally centered on approximately 10 square kilometres of thermal metamorphism and hydrothermal and or metasomatic alteration.
-The largest vein identified on the property, the Golden Trail Vein, extends over 1,200 meters in length at surface and is associated with an alteration zone that is approximately 30 meters wide.
+The largest vein identified on the property, the Golden Trail vein, extends over 1,200 meters in length at surface and is associated with an alteration zone that is approximately 30 meters wide.
 Gold values above 20 ppb are common with several samples assaying above 9 g/t gold and one above 28 g/t gold.
 Continuous five-foot trench samples returned 13.7 g/t gold and 36.2 g/t silver in one trench and 3.49 g/t gold and 105 g/t silver in a second trench.
 Elevated silver, arsenic, antimony and thallium values have also been identified in weathered and oxidized outcrop samples.

 In addition to extensive surface mapping and sampling work completed on the property, an airborne hyperspectral UV imaging survey was recently completed that identified a significant Carlin-style alteration anomaly on and alongside the property.
 In April, 2018 Peloton Minerals increased its land package to 880 acres in order to cover the hyperspectral anomaly and also staked the company’s third Nevada project: Texas Canyon.
-In November 2018, Peloton Minerals released their updated NI 43-101 technical report on Golden Trail.
+In November 2018, Peloton Minerals released its updated NI 43-101 technical report on Golden Trail.

 Moving forward, the NI 43-101 report recommended enhanced scale geologic mapping and a CSMAT geophysical program to precede core drilling.
 The company plans to complete this work through contractors or potentially through a joint venture with a major company.